Island (novel series): Island 1: Shipwreck

 In Guam, six kids (Luke, Ian, J.J., Charla, Will, and Lyssa) are assembling for a reform programming called "Charting a New Course" (CNC), all sent there by their parents to build character for certain reasons.
 They meet Captain Cascadden and the first mate Mr. Radford and set sail on the Pacific on the CNC schooner the SS Phoenix.

 After a while, they receive news that a freak storm has turned their way and are forced to brave it.
 During the storm, J.J. thinks it would be best to raise the sails and outrun the storm and tries to raise them himself.
-He is stopped by Luke and they fight, but during this, a wave knocks J.J. down and he accidentally presses the button to raise the sails.
+He is stopped by Luke and they fight, but during this, a wave knocks J.J. down and an angry captain Cascadden accidentally presses the button that raises the sails.
 The electricity breaks and the captain attempts to lower the sails manually, but a freak wave washes him overboard.

 The next day, Radford realizes the captain is gone and assumes command.
 Unfortunately, the ship is slowly sinking, and they cannot reach help via radio.
 Radford eventually leaves one night using the ship's small dinghy and takes most of the food supply with him.
 Realizing they have to do something, Lyssa attempts to get the motor working again and briefly succeeds, but a freak accident causes the engine to explode, setting ablaze most of the boat.
 J.J. and Lyssa are lost in the flames and chaos, but Luke, Will, Ian, and Charla escape on a piece of the main cabin's top.
 With one person hanging off because the raft isn't big enough, they drift through the Pacific for days.
 Only Ian's know-how saves them because he remembers to bring a rubber hat to collect rainwater.
 Unfortunately, the rains turn out to be scarce, and Will eventually ends up drinking sea water out of desperation and passing out.
 The others follow suit until Luke is the only one conscious.
 They are saved by dolphins who drift them toward an island.
 On the island, Luke, Ian, and Charla are revived by a downpour of rain and have a toast to their fallen comrades and set off into the jungle to find food, leaving the still-unconscious Will on the raft.